EricPicot/gym-coinche/README.md

 - First, given their hand, players propose a contrat (number of points to do + the suit)
 - Secondly, the players play heigh tricks

 ## Objectif of the project

-We want to apply Reinforcement Learning to Coinche.
-To begin, we'll focus on the second phase of a round.
+We want to apply Reinforcement Learning to Coinche. **To begin, we'll focus only on the second phase of a round.
-Players we'll be provided their eight cards' game and a contrat.
+Players we'll be provided their eight cards' game and a contrat.**
-The AI player will then have to both learn the rules and some strategy
+The AI player will then have to both learn the rules and some strategies

+One of the issue that we are facing would be the possibility to have the AI playing a card while it is not allow given the context.
+To prevent such position, we chose to deliver as output of the AI a vector of probability rather than a card.
+Therefore if the AI favors a card that can't be played, the gym envirronment will do a mask on the possible strokes and select the highest probability card favored by the AI

 ## Installation

-We use the framework Gym linked with RL Coach
+We use the framework [gym](http://gym.openai.com/docs/) linked with [RL Coach](http://gym.openai.com/docs/) that provides deep learning algorithm.

+Gym envirronment takes care of the game in itself (rules, rounds) and provide standard outputs to reiforcement learning algorithms based on steps

 ```